sakshi-athare/HomeLoanApplication/README.md

 The **Home Loan Finance Management System** is a backend application designed to automate the **end-to-end home loan process** followed in real banking systems.
 It is built with a strong focus on **role-based workflows**, **credit risk assessment (CIBIL-based)**, and **clean layered architecture**, rather than simple CRUD operations.

-This project reflects **industry-level backend design**, suitable for interviews and real-world understanding.

 ---

 ## 🎯 Problem Statement